 Kentucky lawmakers to take up 1-year budget due to pandemic

 FRANKFORT, Ky.
-(AP) — Budget negotiators will present Kentucky legislators with only a one-year state spending plan, reflecting financial disruptions caused by the coronavirus pandemic, key lawmakers said Tuesday.
+(AP) — In a rare move prompted by the coronavirus pandemic, budget negotiators will present Kentucky legislators with only a one-year state spending plan that holds the line on the main K-12 school funding formula, key lawmakers said Tuesday.

-Lawmakers traditionally pass a two-year budget, but damage inflicted on the economy by the virus necessitated the “fairly unprecedented move” to a one-year budget, Sen. Chris McDaniel said.
+Lawmakers traditionally pass a two-year budget, but economic damage caused by the virus necessitated the “fairly unprecedented move” to a one-year budget, Sen. Chris McDaniel said.

 “In these times of both health and financial insecurity, we believe it to be the most prudent decision,” said McDaniel, chairman of the Senate Appropriations and Revenue Committee.

+As a result, lawmakers have adjusted budget priorities reflected in the spending plan Beshear submitted in January and the budget versions that later passed the House and Senate.

+“I think we can all agree the world has certainly changed in the last three months, especially in the last three weeks,” Rudy said.

 The GOP-dominated legislature is set to reconvene Wednesday after a nearly weeklong break to take final action on the budget.
-The spending plan would then go to Gov. Andy Beshear.
-Lawmakers would meet again in mid-April to take up any vetoes by the Democratic governor.
+The spending plan would then go to Beshear.
+Lawmakers would meet again in mid-April to take up any gubernatorial vetoes.

 The new budget would take effect July 1.